 If you lose your card, contact the Registrar's Office (355-3300) and the Library (355-2333).
-Replacements may be obtained in 150 Administration.
+Replacements may be obtained in 50 Administration.
 Pictured ID is required.
+Replacement fees will be billed to your student account.
 Replacement costs are:

-- \$20 for lost card - \$10 for damaged or defaced card
+\$20 for lost card

+No charge for exchange of damaged or defaced card